data-analyst-guy/Customer-Behavior-Analysis-for-an-E-Commerce-Platform-/README.md

 | YouTube Men's Long & Lean Tee Charcoal               | 1        |
 | Google Women's Long Sleeve Tee Lavender              | 1        |
 | 8 pc Android Sticker Sheet                           | 1        |
-# 📌 "Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+# 📌 Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
 ```sql
 WITH product_data AS (
     SELECT